 Ann Merrit Rikke Nielsen

-My primary field of research is communication with specific emphasis on how trust and credibility are achived, lost and negotiated locally in social interaction.
-I am also very interested in the participants' interactional negotiation and construction of identity and in how these local efforts impact larger social structures.
-In my research, I primarily use microsociological methods based on ethnomethodology such as multimodal conversation analysis (CA) and membership category analysis (MCA), in addition to classic discourse analytical methods and discoursive psychology.
+My primary field of research is communication with specific emphasis on how trust and trustworthiness are achived, lost and negotiated locally in social interaction in organizations and bwtween professionals and lay persons.
+I am also very interested in people's interactional negotiation and construction of identity, knowledge, and power, particularly in organizational contexts, and how this contributes to the co-creation of sense.

 Current research project

-The project is funded by the VELUX foundation
+The project is funded by The VELUX Foundations

 Teaching and supervision

 I teach a wide range of communication subjects focussing on strategic communication, social interaction, communication theory and method as well as discourse, narrative, and identity theory.
 Currently I teach:

 - Methodology course for media and communication (spring)